kubeflow/kfp-tekton/sdk/sa-and-rbac.md

 If you want to use customized ServiceAccount, you can bind your customized ServiceAccount with RBAC.

-For example, if you have a ServiceAccount name: `test-sa-rbac`, create `RBAC permission as below for that ServiceAccount:
+For example, if you have a ServiceAccount name: `test-sa-rbac` in the `tekton-pipelines` namespace, create `RBAC` permission as below for that ServiceAccount:

 ```bash
 cat <<EOF |kubectl apply -f -